wp-plugins/frontpage-manager/readme.txt

 1. Set your preferred settings through the Frontpage Manager section under WordPress' Settings menu

 == Compatibility ==
-I have only tested this plugin on WordPress 2.8 since that is the platform I wrote it on.
+I have tested this plugin from WordPress 2.8.

 == Screenshots ==
 1. See screenshot-1.png for a view of the Settings.